Buying new construction

 If you rely on the builder’s representative to negotiate with the builder on your behalf, to give you the best price, tell you about the free upgrades, show you the hidden fees…if you think the builder’s sales agent is going to do that for you, you may be in for a big surprise.
 The home builder’s representative isn’t required to do any of that.
 You are a customer.
 Buyer beware.

-The builder’s sales agent cannot lie to you, but they do have to disclose to you many things that you may not think to ask about.
+The builder’s sales agent cannot lie to you, but they do not have to disclose to you many things that you may not think to ask about.

 It is your agent’s job to understand if the property is priced correctly, if sales have been slow, if free upgrades can be included, if certain fees can be excluded… It is your agent’s job to see if you might be able to obtain a much better deal.
 The best thing about all this is that your agent’s fees are paid by the seller so there is definitely no reason not to have one!

 I sometimes still hear potential home buyers say that they would rather work without an agent due to the fact that they think the buyer’s agent commission can be used as leverage for negotiating a lower price.
 They say this due to the fact that they have never read a listing agreement.
-In the basic listing contract, it specifies that the seller’s agent is paid the entire commission then later on in the document it defines how much is shared with the buyer’s representative.
-If there is no buyer’s representative, in accordance with the contract, the seller is contractually bound to pay the entire commission to the seller’s agent.
+In the basic listing contract, it specifies that the seller’s brokerage is paid the entire commission then later on in the document it defines how much is to be shared with the buyer’s representative.
+If there is no buyer’s representative, in accordance with the contract, the seller is contractually bound to pay the entire commission to the seller’s brokerage.
 It does not get handed down to the purchaser.

 So you won’t pay less since you do not have a buyer’s representative.
 You could pay more.
 The builder’s representative has sales targets that he or she has to meet.
 The seller’s agent is the one who is paid bonuses or incentives when they meet a specific sales objective.
 They work for the builder not for you.
 They work for themselves.
 Not for you.